rafaqz/DimensionalData.jl/docs/src/get_info.md

 == val

-Val is used where there is an unambiguous single value:
+`val` is used where there is an unambiguous single value:

 ```@ansi getters
 val(X(7))